yifei-liu-stat/python-library-nndcp/README.md

 ### `utils.util`

-Subpackage `utils` is designed for storing some small but useful functions.
+Subpackage `utils` contains some helper functions.
 For now, it only has one module `utils.util` consisting of functions for transformation between different Python objects, intermediate calculation and etc. Please refer to the documentation of `nndcp` to check functions provided by this module.

 ### `SGDtraining`

-This module provides a pipe line for training neural network with SGD.
-It contains one and only one function `trainnn_sgd` with the following semantics:
+This module provides a pipeline for training neural network with SGD.

 ```python
 # example of using trainnn_sgd